Quenching Mechanisms of Photon Superradiance: The Effective Photon Mass

 Very recently, it was pointed out in~\cite{Cardoso:2020nst} that strong electric fields induced by a large number density of coherently oscillating photons can produce significant modifications in the dispersion relation.
 In this case, the transverse and longitudinal polarization tensors yield~\cite{kaw1970relativistic,max1971strong}

 where in the longitudinal mode we have taken the limit of a relativistic plasma (as is the case for large electric fields).
 There are two interesting observations here.
 First, one sees that modes with $\omega < \omega_p$ are allowed to propagate when a strong electric field is present.
 Second, one can see that the contribution to the dispersion relation vanishes in the limit $E \gg m_e \omega$, or in the case where $E \sim \sqrt{\rho_\gamma}$ and $\omega \sim \omega_p$, $n_\gamma \gg \omega_p m_e^2$.
 These terms are roughly equivalent when the photon number density is only $n_\gamma \sim 10^{14} \, {\rm cm^3}$.
-When the number density greatly exceeds this threshold, the effective photon mass is expected to vanish and the photons may free stream away from the black hole, destroying the superradiant event.
+When the number density greatly exceeds this threshold, the effective photon mass is expected to vanish and the photons may free stream away from the black hole.
+Recall that the role of the photon mass in black hole superradiance is to act as a 'mirror', to confine and reflect the radiation.
+Given that the photon mass at large radii will be restored, it is natural to ask whether this mechanism will truly quench the superradiance, as it seems, at least idealistically, that the reflection will always occur at some radii.
+While this is in some sense true, the timescale of the superradiant event is exponentially sensitive to the location of this mirror, and consequently the expectation is that the growth timescale will very quickly become larger than the accretion timescale, although it would be of value to test this hypothesis numerically.
 Thus it seems that the strong electric fields produced by the photon cloud itself quench the superradiant instability long before any significant amount of energy can be extracted.

 We now turn our attention to alternative back-reactions on the effective photon mass that arise from the production of free electrons or positrons.
 This may occur if either the photon number density is sufficiently large so as to initiate pair production, or if the local medium is initially neutral and subsequently becomes ionized.